-Please submit the IPAY Showcase 2018 Artist Application.
-IPAY uses IWANTTOSHOWCASE.ca to manage applications and support materials.
+Applications for 2018 are closed.
+However, IPAY uses IWANTTOSHOWCASE.ca to manage applications and support materials.
 Artist Applications will only be accepted online.

 What is the deadline?

-Early bird applications and payment at the early bird rate are due no later than April 20, 2017 at 12 Midnight.
-Accompanying support materials for the early bird applications can continue to be uploaded after April 20 and are due no later than May 11 at 12 Midnight.
-Regular applications, support materials, and payment are due no later than 12:00 Midnight on May 11, 2017.
+Early bird applications and payment at the early bird rate are due usually a few weeks prior to the final deadline Accompanying support materials for the early bird applications can continue to be uploaded after up until the final deadline.
+Regular applications, support materials, and payment are due no later than 12:00 Midnight on the date of the final deadline.

 How many people attend Showcase?

 Approximately 450 people including presenters, artists and agents attend Showcase each year.

 Do I need to be an IPAY member to apply?

 No, you do not need to be an IPAY member.
 The advantage to becoming a member when you apply is you receive a discount on your application fee.
 Additionally, there is a substantial discount on your Showcase registration.

 Can I submit applications for more than one production?